citizenfx/fivem-docs/content/client-manual/console-commands.md

 ### list_aces
 <!-- TODO: probably needs a reference to an explanation for ACL stuff -->
 Lists all the aces (access control entries) in the console.
-It creates a list of the relationship between an principal and identifier and if it's allowed or not allowed to use it.
+It creates a list of the relationship between an principal and object and if they're allowed or not allowed to use it.
 Example output:

 ```
 builtin.everyone -> command.freecam = ALLOW
-groups.admin -> command.testbed = DENY
+group.admin -> command.testbed = DENY
 <rest of the aces...>
 ```

 ### list_principals
 <!-- TODO: probably needs a reference to an explanation for ACL stuff -->
-Lists all the principals in the system, it will print out a list of which principals belong into which ace.
+Lists all the principals in the system, it will print out a list of which principals are inherited by others.
 Example
 output:

 ```